tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 9. Add a Home Button to Viewer Page
 ===================================

+In this step you will add a Home button to the Viewer page so that users can easily get back to the Home page from the Viewer page.

 1. Add a header button to the :file:`templates/earth_engine/viewer.html` template to make it easier to get back to the home page from the viewer page: